 Hydrogen sulfide gas may also be present naturally in wells drilled in shale or sandstone, near coal or peat deposits, or in oil fields.

-Often water heaters can also become a source of foul H2S odors.
+Often the hot water heater and heaters can also become a source of foul H2S odors.
 The magnesium rod used in heaters for corrosion control can chemically reduce sulfates to H2S.
 Another source of H2S is from sewage pollution.

-Other odors such as cucumber odor, pond odors or algae type odors, as well as sulfur odors are most often the result of various bacteria in the water.
-Sulfur bacteria, iron bacteria and other types of bacteria may be harmless to health but cause a lot of odor problems.
+Other odors such as sulfur odor, cucumber odor, pond odors or algae-type odors, as well as sulfur odors, are most often the result of various bacteria in the water.
+Sulfur bacteria, iron bacteria, and other types of bacteria may be harmless to health but cause a lot of odor problems.
 Odors are worse when the water is warmer, or when the water sits in pipes for periods of time.

-In order to fix well water that smells bad a one time shock chlorination can also sometimes eliminate the odor for several weeks or months.
+In order to fix well water that smells bad a one-time shock chlorination can also sometimes eliminate the unpleasant odor, for several weeks or months.

 Kill Odor-Causing Bacteria & Remove Odors With Oxidation Followed by Filtration

-Sulfur odors (hydrogen sulfide gas) are often caused by sulfur related bacteria, and if the bacteria is present, the odor can redevelop in the household piping, even after filtration.
+Sulfur odors (hydrogen sulfide gas) are often caused by sulfur-related bacteria, and if the bacteria is present, the odor can redevelop in the household plumbing system or piping, even after filtration.
 Using a chlorination or ozone system can kill these bacteria and prevent the odor from coming back later.